Purposeful homework: retrieval, practice and reading.

-- The frequency of homework set will vary according to the subject
+- The frequency of homework will vary according to the subject

-- A minimum of 5 days should be allowed between setting and collection
+- A minimum of 5 days should be allowed between setting and completion

 - Students will be sanctioned for failure to complete homework

 - Parents/carers and students can see what homework has been set on SatchelOne

 - You child will be set work to recall material that they may have been taught weeks or months previously as well as more recently – this is to make their learning more ‘sticky’.

 - Your child will be set a range of retrieval activities e.g. self-quizzing, an online quiz, summarising, practice papers, gap filling or mapping.

 - The retrieval work set should be effortful and challenging – the more challenging it is to recall the information from memory, the better it is for long-term learning so please don’t worry if your child finds it hard to remember the answer to a question!

 - If revision work is set, we want students to know what the most effective strategies are: spaced practice, interleaving, elaboration, concrete examples, dual coding and retrieval practice (click here).

 - Sometimes, it will be more appropriate to set practice tasks so that students can improve a specific element of a skill e.g. adding tone to a pencil drawing.